developmentAC/BeagleTM2/README.md

 ![Small Connection Network](graphics/connection-network1_large.png)
-Figure 4: Here we note a larger, more connected Connectivity Network wih respect to their associated search keywords across the literature.
-The number of edges suggests that there are many more articles which share usage of keywords.
+Figure 4: Here we note a larger, more tied-up Connectivity Network wih respect to their associated search keywords across the literature.
+The number of edges suggests that there are many more articles which share a common usage of keywords.

 ## Command Summary